Our Mission Statement

-The Heather Heyer Foundation was created to honor Heather Heyer, a young civil rights activist, who dedicated her life to promoting equal rights for all people.
-The Foundation has established a scholarship program to provide financial assistance to individuals passionate about positive social change.
+The Heather Heyer Foundation was created in memory of a young woman who dedicated her life to promoting equal rights for all people.
+The Foundation established a scholarship program to provide financial assistance to individuals active in creating positive social change.

-The foundation was created with money that poured in to Heather's family after the gofundme had been closed.
-Money was sent general delivery, through the funeral home, through TV stations, through the law firm where she had worked, and to her mother, Susan.
+The foundation was created with money that poured in to Heather's family after a gofundme set up by a family friend had been closed.
+Money was sent to the family via general delivery, through the funeral home, through TV stations, through the law firm where she had worked, and directly to her mother, Susan Bro.
 She approached Alfred Wilson, who had been Heather's supervisor and friend to ask if he would help her establish something legal with accountability.

-Since Susan had been a teacher for many years and Alfred had worked before with scholarship funds, it seemed logical to form a scholarship fund.
-She also donated a portion of the original donated funds the family had received.
-The first plan was to only give scholarships to Heather's former high school and to Charlottesville High School.
+Susan had been a teacher for many years, and Alfred had worked with scholarship funds.
+It seemed logical to form a scholarship fund.
+Susan also donated a portion of her personal funds.
+The original plan was to only give scholarships to Heather's former high school and to Charlottesville High School.

 IRS paperwork was filed only nine days after Heather's murder.
 Shortly afterward, Susan was invited to speak at the MTV Video Music Awards.
 On that stage in front of the world, she announced the formation of the Heather Heyer Foundation.
-From there, she appeared on The Ellen Show, where we were given a $50,000 donation from Shutterfly, We decided to expand our thinking a bit.
+From there, she appeared on The Ellen Show, where Shutterfly donated $50,000 to the scholarship fund.
+We decided to expand our thinking a bit.

-In late 2017, we partnered with the AIDS Healthcare Foundation to offer scholarships to the winners of an essay contest, Students across the country were invited to submit an essay answering the question, "What are you doing to stand against Hate in your community?"
+In late 2017, we partnered with the AIDS Healthcare Foundation to offer scholarships to the winners of an essay contest.
+Students across the country were invited to submit an essay answering the question, "What are you doing to stand against hate in your community?"
 AHF gave $8000 in scholarships, and we gave $1000.
-The winners rode with Alfred and Susan in the Rose Bowl Parade along with members of the AHF Board.
+The winners rode with Alfred and Susan in the 2018 Rose Bowl Parade along with members of the AHF Board.